Who is Two Toad Farm Summer Vegetable CSA for?

 Where is the produce picked up?

-How much does the Veggie CSA cost, and what is the payment deadline?
+How much do the different shares cost, and what is the payment deadline?

 Full Veggie Shares cost $450.00 ($425.00 for early full pay by March 21); Half shares cost $275.00 ($260.00 for early pay in full).
 All shares must be paid in full by May 25.
 Not paying in full?
 Send a $100.00 deposit to reserve the share and follow the payment plan on the sign up sheet.

 Remember, CSA members share in the risk of the farming season.
 2009 was terrible for tomatoes because “Big-Box” stores spread late blight across the Northeast.
 That year, CSA members received only a fraction of what was planned (the farm lost 5,000 lbs of mostly heirloom tomatoes).
 Every season is different, and some things do great, and others fail.
 This will be our 13th season farming full time, and we grow over 200 varieties of produce.
 That means we will always have a good variety of lot’s of food for your family

 Marketshares cost $100.00 each, and you can buy as many as you want!
-You get $120.00 worth of anything we sell each you buy, and payment is also due in full by May 15 (our earliest markets start the beginning of May).
+You get $120.00 worth of anything we sell for each one you buy, and payment is also due in full by May 15 (our earliest markets start the beginning of May).

 How do I sign up and how do I pay?

-PRINT IT OUT a signup sheet, complete it, and return it with your check.
+Download the signup sheet, PRINT IT OUT, complete it, and return it with your check.
 Follow the payment plan on the form, or if you need to out something different, call me at 207.252.1103. ***Coming soon*** SIGN UP AND PAY ON LINE!!!! (credit card transaction fee is added to the share price) ***** All payments need to be completed before June.
 Without this CSA money, Two Toad Farm would not be able to produce vegetables for ANY market, retail, wholesale, or CSA share.
-Being a shareholder supports local agriculture in Lebanon, Maine WHERE THE RUBBER MEETS THE ROAD and makes it possible for non shareholders to buy our produce at retail markets.
+Being a shareholder supports local agriculture in Southern, Maine WHERE THE RUBBER MEETS THE ROAD and makes it possible for non shareholders to buy our produce at retail markets.

 Can I split a share?